aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/overview.md

 <a id="@Aptos_Standard_Library_0"></a>

-# Aptos Standard Library
+# Supra Standard Library

-This is the reference documentation of the Aptos standard library.
+This is the reference documentation of the Supra standard library.

 <a id="@Index_1"></a>